babashka/babashka/README.md

 ### Download

 You may also download a binary from [Github](https://github.com/borkdude/babashka/releases).
+For linux there is a static binary available which can be used on Alpine.

 ## Usage